great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_email_as_a_validation_action.md

 If your `great_expectations.yml` contains multiple configurations for Data Docs sites, all of them will be included in the email by default.
 If you would like to be more specific, you can configure the `notify_with` variable in your `great_expectations.yml`.

-The following example will configure the email to include links Data Docs at local_site and s3_site.
+The following example will configure the email to include links <TechnicalTag tag="data_docs" text="Data Docs" /> at local_site and s3_site.

 ````yaml
 # Example data_docs_sites configuration